At Inner Teahouse, A Slow, Sensorial World of Tea

 The 31-year-old works closely with local farmers to pick the best of the ahem, crop, even going so far as to pay annual visits to the province’s mountains to taste and assess each harvest in person; not exactly casual sourcing.

+For Cai, though, this isn’t about exclusivity.
 “There are several common stereotypes about tea that I feel strongly about re-examining — such as the idea that more expensive tea is always better; that tea is primarily a luxury or value-driven product; or that it is something only older generations drink,” says Cai.

 “For me, tea is meant to be approachable and relaxed.
 It doesn’t need to carry so many labels.
 What matters most is the quality of the tea and the experience of drinking it in the moment.”